-In 2023, the Hereford Diocesan Board of Finance sent £435k to the Archbishops' Council as part of our Diocese's share - this covers training for ministry, national church responsibilities, and retired clergy housing costs.
-In return, we received £319k of Lowest Income Community funding and £75k of 'Transition' (restructuring) funding.
-There was also funding of £223k to support training of additional curates and other targeted grants of £65k.
+In 2025, the Hereford Diocesan Board of Finance will send £409k to the Archbishops' Council as part of our Diocese's share - this covers training for ministry, national church responsibilities, and retired clergy housing costs.
+We are grateful to the Archbishops' Council for distributing £441k of Lowest Income Community funding.
+We expect to receive £30k to support training of an additional curate and other targeted grants of £21k.
 We also benefit from national church expertise and part funding for some staff.